labarilem/notes/building-microservices/splitting-the-monolith.md

 ### Shared tables

-Let's suppose we have different services accessing a table which aggregates different informations in the same record (catalog entry and stock level).
+Let's suppose we have different services accessing a table which aggregates different information in the same record (catalog entry and stock level).

 ![Image](./images/db-shared-tables-before.png)

 The answer here is to split the table in two, creating a stock levels table for the *Warehouse* and a catalog entry table for the *Catalog*.

 ### Staging the break